alanwmy00/kaggle-digit/README.md

 # kaggle-digit

-TensorFlow 101: trained a CNN classifier with 99.31% accuracy.
+TensorFlow 101: trained a NN classifier with 99.31% accuracy.